bauyrzhansmailov-jpg/bioloq/README.md

 Complete exam preparation system with unlimited question storage using SQLite database.

 ## Features

-✅ **Unlimited Questions** - No more 10 question limit!
-Store as many questions as you need ✅ **SQLite Database** - All questions stored in `question_bank.db` file ✅ **REST API** - Python backend server with HTTP API
+✅ **SQLite Database** - All questions stored in `question_bank.db` file ✅ **REST API** - Python backend server with HTTP API
 ✅ **All Question Types** - Multiple choice, True/False, Calculation, Diagram